tj-sullivan/dissertation/data_clean_prep.md

   select(-CTS_PsychPerp:-CTS_SGMspecVict_HR)
 ```

-Quick step to aggregate the self-reported severity ratings for each
-discussion topic across the couple - in the raw format it’s only with
-the individual whose topic was chosen.
-If needed, see main outcome
-analyses code for categorical coding of discussion topics beyond what
-was specifically written in by the participants.
+Quick step to aggregate the self-reported severity ratings for each discussion topic across the couple - in the raw format it's only with the individual whose topic was chosen.
+If needed, see main outcome analyses code for categorical coding of discussion topics beyond what was specifically written in by the participants.

 ``` r
 data <- data %>%